Skip to content

 </ItemGroup>

-NSmithy synthesizes a smithy-build.json under obj/, invokes smithy build, and adds the generated .g.cs files to compilation — identical behaviour to a ProjectReference.
+NSmithy synthesizes a smithy-build.json under obj/, invokes smithy build, and adds the generated .g.cs files to compilation — identical behavior to a ProjectReference.